katiemorrisfx/KMFX-scripts/docs/kmfx_keyframeVisibility.md

 2. To have a shape on only for a single frame then use the hotkey shortcut with the modifier, as noted.
 You do have to be on a shape keyframe for this to work.

-- Can be run from KMFX menu: NO
+- Can be run from KMFX menu: YES
 - Can be run from keybind: YES